Samuel I. Stupp

-Samuel I. Stupp (b.
-Jan.
-9, 1951 in San José, Costa Rica), is a Board of Trustees Professor of Materials Science, Chemistry, and Medicine at Northwestern University in Chicago, IL.
+Samuel Isaac Stupp (born January 9, 1951, in San José, Costa Rica), is a Board of Trustees Professor of Materials Science, Chemistry, and Medicine at Northwestern University in Chicago, IL.
 He is best known for his work on self-assembling materials and supramolecular chemistry.
 One of his most notable discoveries is a broad class of peptide amphiphiles that self-assemble into high aspect ratio nanofibers with extensive applications in regenerative medicine.
 He has also made significant contributions to the fields of supramolecular chemistry, nanotechnology, and organic electronic materials.
 He has over 500 peer-reviewed publications and was one of the 100 most cited chemists in the 2000–2010 decade.

 Education and academic career

 Early life and education

 Stupp was born in San José, Costa Rica, the son of Jewish immigrants from Eastern Europe.
 He attended high school at Liceo de Costa Rica, and in 1968 came to the United States to attend UCLA, where he graduated with a BS in chemistry in 1972.
 He subsequently went to Northwestern University and earned a PhD under Stephen Carr in 1977, studying the molecular origins of electrical polarization in polymers.